Know Your Rights

 Emotional abuse can be more difficult to detect since it doesn’t leave behind physical signs.
 Talking to your loved one and visiting often can help you notice changes in his or her behavior or appearance that could point to abuse.
-Signs might include unkempt appearance, lack of hygiene, depression, anxiety, withdrawal from social activities, isolation, mood swings, weight loss or weight gain, or being suddenly non-communicative.
+Warning signs of nursing home neglect might also include unkempt appearance, lack of hygiene, depression, anxiety, withdrawal from social activities, isolation, mood swings, weight loss or weight gain, or being suddenly non-communicative.

-How Can A Long Island Nursing Home Abuse Lawyer Can Help In Cases Of Neglect?
+How Can a Lawyer Help in Cases of Neglect?

-The attorneys at the law firm of Rosenberg & Gluck, LLP have broad experience representing nursing home residents and their families.
-We regularly pursue civil actions on behalf of our clients involving nursing home owner and employee liability claims based on:
+Rosenberg & Gluck, LLP’s nursing home attorneys have significant expertise representing nursing home residents and their relatives.
+We regularly pursue civil claims on behalf of our clients involving nursing home negligence including:

 - Negligent supervision and care